 Until he joined peace talks with the government in April 2016, he carried a $440,000 bounty on his head and had been one of the most searched-for targets of the Colombian military for decades.

-El Paisa commands the Teofilo Forero Mobile Unit, which is responsible for some of the most violent terrorist attacks ever committed by the FARC.
+Before his demobilization in 2017 El Paisa commanded the Teofilo Forero Mobile Unit, which is responsible for some of the most violent terrorist attacks ever committed by the FARC.

-Additionally, the elite fighting unit has been executing gruesome, wanton attacks against both civilians and politicians within its territory located in the central Colombian provinces of Caqueta, Huila, and Meta.
+Additionally, the elite fighting unit executed gruesome, wanton attacks against both civilians and politicians within its territory located in the central Colombian provinces of Caqueta, Huila, and Meta.

 Velasquez has spent the majority of his life fighting with the FARC.

 Supposedly, he was trained as a hit man while working for Escobar.
 In 1989, he had his first run-in with the Colombian authorities when he was caught smuggling over 1000 firearms.
 While imprisoned, he fell in with several FARC guerrillas, whom he immediately joined upon his release.

 After impressing FARC commander Victor Julio Suarez Rojas, alias “Mono Jojoy,” El Paisa was quickly promoted through the ranks.